Åre Snowfall Data & Powder Probability

 What is the snow like at Åre?

 Northern Sweden's sub-arctic climate delivers reliable, cold snowfall from November through April.
 The snow is dry and consistent, though accumulation totals are modest compared to the Alps.
-At 1,420m (4,659ft) elevation, Åre benefits from a climate that delivers reliable snow cover throughout the core season.
+Thanks to an elevation of 1,420m (4,659ft), Åre experiences a favourable aspect and microclimate that deliver repeat snowfall events right through the core months.

 What is the elevation of Åre?